-To subtract a smaller fraction from greater fraction with the same denominator
+To subtract a smaller fraction from a greater fraction with the same denominator.

 A fraction is a numerical value that represents the parts of the whole.

-Step 1: Keep the denominator values as it is and subtract the numerator value of smaller fraction from numerator value of larger fraction.
+Step 1: Keep the denominator values as they are and subtract the numerator value of the smaller fraction from the numerator value of the larger fraction.

 Step 2: If required, simplify the fraction.